lithdew/flatend/README.md

 In this case, we'll just reply to the request with "Hello world!".
 Take note that `ctx` in this case is a NodeJS Duplex stream which you may pipe data into and out of, with header data from our HTTP microservice accessible at `ctx.headers`.

-Now, we need just need to register `helloWorld` to service `hello_world` for our HTTP server.
+Now, we need just need to register `helloWorld` as a handler for the service `hello_world`, and hook it up to our HTTP server listening for microservices at 127.0.0.1:9000.

 ```typescript
 import {Node, Context} from "flatend";